TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder-js.md

 * `node.fwdInMessages` {Boolean}: Default `false`.
 Whether input messages will be automatically forwarded to the output.

 * `node.allowScripts` {Boolean}: Default `false`.
 Whether uibuilder will allow input messages to send custom JavaScript code to the front-end.
 This could be a potential security hole unless well controlled.

 * `node.allowStyles` {Boolean}: Default `false`.
 Whether uibuilder will allow input messages to send custom CSS style information to the front-end.
 This could be a potential security hole unless well controlled.

+* `node.maxAge` {Integer}: Default 0.
+How long (in seconds) should resources be cached for?

+  It is not advisable to go above 31536000 seconds (nominally a year) since browsers may not treat that consistently.

 * `node.copyIndex` {Boolean}: Default `true`.
 Whether uibuilder will automatically copy the template `index.[html|js|css] files to the source folder if they don't exist.

 * `node.showfolder` {Boolean}: Default `false`.
 Whether uibuilder will automatically create an index page view showing the source files available.
 Turning this on in production would be unwise as it would be a security issue.
 If turned on, resulting URL is `<httpNodeRoot>/<node.url>/idx`.